Viridjan/fakecrosses-zmk/README.md

-### zmk-config for Crosses
+## zmk-config for Crosses/Bridges
-This template is designed exclusively for the Wireless Crosses that utilize the 'MIiaoMiao' customized PCB variant.
+This template is designed exclusively for the Wireless Crosses/Bridges that utilize the 'MIiaoMiao' customized PCB variant.

 This library applies to the one-handed trackball variant.
 For the wireless 3x5 layout dual-trackball version, use this library:[zmk-for-crosses35-dual](https://github.com/HeeTuic/zmk-for-crosses35-dual)